 Even an electronic format using computers can work and has been done many times.
 However you do it, just make sure it is musically relevant to your song.

-If it doesn’t set the right feel for the song or misses the theme all together, it may not hook the listener to continue listening to the song.
+If it doesn’t set the right feel for the song or misses the theme all together, it may not hook the listener to continue listening.

 Verse Of A Song

 The verse in a song is where the story is told.
-Its where the songwriter normally explains the events, builds up emotion and paints a picture of what is going on.
+Its where the writer normally explains the events, builds up emotion and paints a picture of what is going on.

 It can also be a musically intense section that really drives a point of the story.
 But at all times the verse must support and lead into the chorus in a way that builds up emotion.